aws-samples/opensearch-bootful/README.md

 - Start to input some characters in the search box, which will open an auto-complete box of maximum 5 suggestions.
 - Complete the search text and click search button to see the search results.

-## Notes:

-The project will be updated when **spring-data-opensearch** is available.
-As by now it uses the latest AWS recommended version of Elastic library ([docs](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/samplecode.html#client-compatibility)).

 ## Security